|

 and the spherical representation of the Church modes demonstrates the holistic nature of each

+system.
+It also gives a defining role to the icosahedron.
 The spherical distribution with notes of the two D scales arranged along the

 axis comprise the tonic, octave, eight Pythagorean notes and four non-Pythagorean notes on the